MCE-Design/solo_project2/README.md

 ### Redux

 While React is a powerful frontend framework the Redux and React-Redux libraries make it a better experience.
-Data can be kept in state as a way to have rapid access to it.
+Data can be kept in state as a way to have rapid access to it, rerendering of the screen is more consistent, and using context is far easier.

 ## Backend Technologies